 - 8 performance domains (stakeholders, team, development approach and life cycle, planning, project work, delivery, measurement, uncertainty)

-If you came up the old way, this feels like giving up rigor for abstraction.
-It isn’t.
+If you came up the old way, this feels like giving up rigor for ideas.
+It is not.
 PMBOK 7 is more a philosophy document than a reference manual.

-PMBOK 6 was built around a predictive (waterfall) model with agile carved out into a separate companion guide.
+PMBOK 6 was built around a predictive (waterfall) model.
+Agile was carved out into a separate companion guide.

-PMBOK 7 treats predictive, agile, and hybrid as equally legitimate points on a value-delivery spectrum.
-The exam explicitly says ~50% of questions are predictive and ~50% are agile/hybrid.
+PMBOK 7 treats predictive, agile, and hybrid as equal points on a spectrum.
+The exam says about 50% of questions are predictive and 50% are agile or hybrid.

-If you’ve only worked on predictive projects, you need to study the agile half.
-If you’ve only worked on agile, you need to study the predictive half.
+If you have only worked on predictive projects, study the agile half.
+If you have only worked on agile, study the predictive half.
 Either one alone fails the exam.

 PMBOK 6 questions often tested “which tool produces this output?” or “which process is this input to?”

-PMBOK 7-era questions test judgment: “given this situation, what should the PM do first?”
-This is a much bigger change than the book rewrite suggests.
-Questions reward mature project-management thinking, not memorization.
+PMBOK 7 questions test judgment.
+They ask: given this situation, what should the PM do first?
+This shift is bigger than the book rewrite suggests.
+Questions reward mature thinking, not memorization.

-What didn’t change (and what the exam still tests)
+What did not change (and what the exam still tests)

 2. Earned value management

 EVM is still tested.
-Know PV, EV, AC, SV, CV, SPI, CPI, EAC variants, ETC, VAC.
-PMBOK 7 doesn’t retrain these; you need them from PMBOK 6 or the PMI Standards.
+Know PV, EV, AC, SV, CV, SPI, CPI, EAC variants, ETC, and VAC.
+PMBOK 7 does not cover these.
+Pull them from PMBOK 6.

 3. Critical path method

 Still tested.
-Know forward pass, backward pass, float, near-critical paths.
+Know forward pass, backward pass, float, and near-critical paths.

 4. Stakeholder engagement

-The core model didn’t change, identify, analyze (power/interest, salience, etc.), plan engagement, manage, monitor.
-PMBOK 7 recasts this as a performance domain but the underlying concepts are the same.
+The core model did not change.
+You still identify, analyze (power/interest, salience), plan engagement, manage, and monitor.
+PMBOK 7 calls this a performance domain, but the concepts are the same.

 5. Procurement basics